tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - It's not about being better, it's about being able to communicate, understand and explain each other's ideas so we can function in a team.
 I don't have to be good at it, I can just follow instructions and get the same product.
 - Your work means nothing unless people use it and appreciate it.
 You should be thankful that someone's willing to pay for it.
 - Why should I care about the quality?
 I get paid the same.
 If you want extra effort you need to pay extra attention.
+- If you don't want it, don't ask for it.
+What a waste, you order it to throw it away.